-The easiest way to install the home assistant config file is by installing an add-on called File Editors.
+The easiest way to edit the Home Assistant config file is by installing an add-on called File Editor.
 Do this by going to Supervisor > Add-on Store.
 I recommend toggling it to Show In Sidebar for quick access.

 Open File Editor.
 Click the folder in the top left corner and then choose the configuration.yaml.

 Next, just simply copy and paste these two lines of text below the last entry:

 To verify your configuration is correct before you get started, you can check it by clicking Configuration > Server Controls > Check Configuration.

 If it comes back valid, you can restart home assistant from the same page.